colchapm/mrRobogers-code-review/README.md

 **Test 6** Test: "If the user inputs a number that contains a 2, all digits are replaced with "Boop!"".
 This rule will also return "Boop!" if the user inputs a number that contains both a 1 and a 2.
 Expect(beepBoop(21)).toEqual("Boop!")

+**Test 7** Test: "If the user inputs a number that contains a 3, all digits are replaced with "Won't you be my neighbor?".
+This rule will also return "Won't you be my neighbor?" if the user inputs a number that contains a 3 along with a 1 or a 2.
+Expect(beepBoop(31)).toEqual("Won't you be my neighbor?")

 ## Known Bugs

 No known bugs at this time